gdalessi/OpenMORe/README.md

 ___________________________
 ```

+# **Usage**:
-**Use**: if the tests are successful, you can now use OpenMORe.
+If the tests are successful, you can now use OpenMORe.
 In the "examples" folder there are some pre-set cases, organized according to the final purpose (e.g., clustering, dimensionality-reduction, variables-selection, others).
 They are also fully commented to describe the required dictionary inputs.
 In the “data/reactive_flow” folder, there is a collection of data (from a CFD simulation of a turbulent reacting jet) to run the examples and test the code, while in "data/dummy_data" you can find relatively simple data sets to test the scripts' functionality.
 A detailed description of all the classes and functions is available in the detailed documentation and in the source code.

+# **Documentation**:
-**Documentation**: the official documentation is available in /OpenMORe/Documentation.
+The official documentation is available in /OpenMORe/Documentation.
 It is strongly suggested to read it before using the software.

 For any question or problem regarding the code you can write to me at the following address: giuseppe.dalessio@ulb.ac.be